weigert/TinyFluid/README.md

 ### Ocean Current Simulation

 ## Usage
-To include the numerical solver in your own program, copy the folder pde-transport to your program and include the main file `pde-transport.h`.
+To include the numerical solver in your own program, copy the folder `procfluid` to your program and include the main file `procfluid.h`.
 Then you have access to the methods.

 See the individual examples (e.g. the base example) for information on how to use the renderer, as well as how to construct and then solve a fluid-mechanics problem.